 Alleyway is referred to as a Block Kuzushi game in its Japanese box art, which isn't so much a franchise of its own than a title applied to any Japanese game that contains Breakout's "ball and paddle" gameplay.

-For players experienced with such games as Breakout and Arkanoid, they will be very familiar with the concept of Alleyway: the player controls a small paddle with the aim of hitting a constellation of bricks with a ball.
+Players experienced with such games as Breakout and Arkanoid, will be very familiar with the concept of Alleyway: the player controls a small paddle with the aim of hitting a constellation of bricks with a ball.
 Each brick disappears once hit with the ball and the goal is to ensure the whole screen is devoid of bricks.
 Once this is achieved the player then moves onto the next level which becomes that little bit harder to clear.
-If the ball drops below the paddle the player will lose a life, and once all the lives are gone the player must restart from the beginning.
-Occasionally, the game will switch to a bonus level in which the ball would not be deflected upon hitting a brick but rather keep charging through, and clearing all the bricks within in the time limit awards a large score boost.
-Earning enough score eventually increases the player's stock of extra lives, so clearing these bonus stages is often vital.
+After clearing all of the games 32 stages (24 basic and 8 bonus) the game ends.